tagn/knowledge-vault/TTRPG/Drakkenheim/NPCS/Aldor the Immense.md

 - Served as a key point of commerce when the party sought specific magical items, such as the **Dead Ringer's Mask** and healing potions.

 - Offered rare and powerful magical items, albeit at steep prices, making him an influential figure for adventurers operating around [[Drakkenheim]].

+- When the party returned with what appeared to be a genie's lamp, the relationship with Aldor quickly soured, realizing he himself may be a Djinn.
+After a brief confrontation Aldor disappeared from the Village, soon to be replaced by Vil's Magic Shop.

 ---